Why You Shouldn’t Invest in Qatar

 The picture for setting up and operating a business in Qatar is also unattractive.
 Qatar ranked 83rd in the World Bank’s latest Ease of Doing Business rankings, lagging behind Saudi Arabia, Oman, and distant from the UAE.

 Likewise, the private sector remains dominated by a small number of firms, many of them owned by royal family members.
-Such monopolies don’t make for a competitive business environment – especially if you’re a foreigner.

-Qatar Doesn’t Innovate
+Qatar’s Economy Doesn’t Innovate

 Looking to the future, Qatar falls behind regional competitors on innovation.
 The country spends below 0.6% of GDP on research and development, less than half of the proportion in Saudi Arabia or Israel.